IlonaSilverwood/serenity/general-markdown-guide.md

 # Markdown primer

 This section explains basic Markdown syntax.
-If you are already familiar with Markdown, the JOSS formatting requirements can be found [here].
+If you are already familiar with Markdown, the JOSS formatting requirements can be found [here](addlinkhere).

 ## Inline markup